neissa/Codiad-HtmlEntities/README.md

 # HTMLEntities

-Select text and hit CTRL+E to transforme special char to their html code.
+Select text and hit CTRL+E to transform specials char to their html code. like é to &eacute;

 # Installation